What Is A Boxing Speed Bag?

 You can opt to wear full gloves but you may find it more difficult to strike the speed bag successfully because of a speed bag’s small size compared to standard-sized boxing gloves.

-How To Hit a Speed Bag
+How to Use a Speed Bag

-Most commonly a speed bag is top-mounted on a swivel and you strike the bag with your hands in a circular rolling motion.
+Most commonly a boxing speed bag is top-mounted on a swivel and you strike the bag with your hands in a circular rolling motion.
 You can switch up how you alternate your punches from left to right.
 When striking a speed bag for the first time it is easier to double your punches on each hand.

 Striking Pattern: Left, Left, Right, Right